 What Causes HOCD?

-Examples of experiences that may lead a person to become overly concerned or fixated on their sexuality include:1
+Examples of experiences that may lead a person to become overly fixated on their sexuality include:1

-- Learning that someone close to them is gay and this news being shocking, upsetting, or unexpected, causing them to question their own sexual identity
+- Learning that someone close to them is gay and this news is shocking, upsetting, or unexpected causes them to question their own sexual identity

-- Being bullied, teased, or accused of being gay or not fitting in prescribed gender roles
+- Being bullied, teased, or accused of being gay or not fitting into prescribed gender roles or gender expression

-- Sexual experimentation with people of the same sex and in some cases, sexual assault or trauma which caused them to question their sexuality
+- Sexual experimentation with people of the same sex and, in some cases, sexual assault or trauma caused them to question their sexuality

 - Having a fleeting sexual thought about someone of the same sex, which snowballed into a deep-seated fear and doubt about their sexuality

-- Having negative or failed relationships with people of the opposite sex or experiencing problems with intimacy, arousal, or sexual performance
+- Having negative or failed relationships with people of the opposite sex or experiencing problems with intimacy, arousal non-concordance, or sexual performance anxiety

 - Not having a lot of sexual experience or being overly anxious about dating, romantic relationships, or sexual intimacy

 People with OCD often experience a lot of distress related to their condition, and this includes people who have HOCD.
-Many find it difficult to function and interact normally with other people, and report spending an excessive amount of time ruminating, worrying, and fixating on their sexual thoughts.
+Many find it difficult to function and interact normally with other people and report obsessively ruminating, worrying, and fixating on their sexual thoughts for an excessive amount of time.

 - Having trouble interacting with platonic friends of the same sex